pashneal/stourney_platform/server/README.md

 ## Purpose

-This back server is run in the docker environment and collects game information from locally played games to be displayed on stourney.com.
-It collects client information as the game runs so that the data is able be relayed live as the game progresses
+This back-end server is run in the docker environment and collects game information from locally played games to be displayed on stourney.com.
+It collects client information as the game runs so that the data is able be replayed live as the game progresses.

 The protocol for how this works is documented below: